COVID-19 Policy & Risk Assessment

 - This policy is written to serve the church family, visitors and staff of Christ Church Mayfair for services and midweek bible study meetings in the building.

-- This policy will be reviewed: a) as our activities change e.g. when we re-start morning services; b) every month or more frequently if the Covid-10 situation changes and/or government/Church of England guidance varies in a way that would impact our meetings.
+- This policy will be reviewed: a) as our activities change e.g. if midweek Bible studies become possible; b) every month or more frequently if the Covid-10 situation changes and/or government/Church of England guidance varies in a way that would impact our meetings.

 - We believe that the Bible teaches it is important for believers to meet together as a body wherever possible.